Eurobic/PHP_SDK/README.md

 ##Configure

-Payments SDK needs to ‘know’ a few things before it can perform any operation - for example - your authentication credentials; which is your merchant number; if you’re only testing your app and you don’t actually want to pay with a real card or if it is running in a production environment, etc.
+Evo Gateway SDK needs to ‘know’ a few things before it can perform any operation - for example - your authentication credentials; which is your merchant number; if you’re only testing your app and you don’t actually want to pay with a real card or if it is running in a production environment, etc.

 You need to configure it properly before use.
 All configuration is done through the Payments/Payments class.
 The simplest way of using it is to create a new instance of it, choose its operation environment (test or production) and then give it all other details either at once - as an associative array (or any other Iterator object) or one by one.
 For example: